-Learning to type fast is one of a few digital skills that can make a difference when you’re applying for a new job or hoping to break into a new career.
+Learning to type fast can make a big difference when you’re applying for a new job or hoping to break into a new career.
 Touch typing, the ability to type using all your fingers without looking at the keyboard, is critical.
 It improves a team’s efficiency, decreases errors, boosts written communication, and enhances productivity.
 These are a few reasons why employers value this skill so highly.

 Typer vs. Typist, which is correct?

 Before digging into the world of typing, we must discuss something important – which word is correct!
 While “typist” is technically correct, the word “typer” is also commonly used in conversation.
 Many people now use the word “typer” in conversation to describe someone who is typing.
 This is because as we speak, we can change the words we use to better express ourselves.